stellar/stellar-protocol/drafts/draft-0002.md

 `web+stellar:pay?destination=GCALNQQBXAPZ2WIRSDDBMSTAKCUH5SG6U76YBFLQLIXJTF7FE5AX7AOO&amount=120.123&asset_code=USD&asset_issuer=GCRCUE2C5TBNIPYHMEP7NK5RWTT2WBSZ75CMARH7GDOHDDCQH3XANFOB&memo=hasysda987fs&callback=url%3Ahttps%3A%2F%2FsomeSigningService.com%2Fhasysda987fs%3Fasset%3DUSD`

+### Future operations
+By introducing a namespace to the URI in the form of the operation we are leaving the syntax for this URI Scheme open and flexible for future modification.

 ### Transaction Submission
 The application that generated the request URI should check the Stellar Network directly to confirm receipt of the transaction unless it has specified a callback in the `callback` query param.
 Here are three suggestions for the workflow of how an application can achieve this:
 1. The application should generate the URI dynamically so it can include a unique ID in the memo field.
 This unique ID can be used to identify the receipt of a specific payment when deciding whether to move the user onto the next state in the application workflow.
 2. The application can ask the user for her account ID from which she plans to make the payment.
 The application can then check for a new payment for the requested amount that is made by the user’s account ID.
 This is slightly more tedious for the user than (1) suggested above and therefore it is recommended that approach (1) be used if it is possible to generate dynamic payment request URIs.
-3. Specify the `callback` query param with a dynamically generated URL endpoint callback.
+3. Specify the `callback` query param with a dynamically generated _unique_ URL endpoint callback.
 The endpoint will listen for the signed transaction and submit it to the Stellar Network on behalf of the user.
 This would allow the listener endpoint to interact with the application as needed to record the payment by the user.

 ### Request Signing
 Applications that want to increase trust with the end user should include the `origin_domain` param along with a `signature` param, as described in the operation sections above.
 This will allow wallets to validate the URI request against the provided `signature` and therefore display this `origin_domain` to the user.